apache/arrow-site/_posts/2025-03-04-fast-streaming-inserts-in-duckdb-with-adbc.md

 In a discussion on the Gopher Slack, Matthew Topol aka [zeroshade](https://github.com/zeroshade) suggested using [ADBC](http://arrow.apache.org/adbc) with its much simpler API.
 Who is Matt Topol you ask?
 Just the guy who *literally* wrote the book on Apache Arrow, that's who ([***In-Memory Analytics with Apache Arrow: Accelerate data analytics for efficient processing of flat and hierarchical data structures 2nd Edition***](https://www.packtpub.com/en-ca/product/in-memory-analytics-with-apache-arrow-9781835461228)).
 It's an excellent resource and guide for working with Arrow.
 BTW, should you prefer an acronym to remember the name of the book, it's ***IMAAA:ADAFEPOFAHDS2E***.
 <img src="{{ site.baseurl }}/img/adbc-duckdb/imaaapfedaobfhsd2e.png" width="100%" class="img-responsive" alt="Episode IX: In-Memory Analytics with Apache Arrow: Perform fast and efficient data analytics on both flat and hierarchical structured data 2nd Edition aka IMAAA:PFEDAOBFHSD2E by Matt Topol" aria-hidden="true">
 But I digress.
-Matt is also a member of the Apache Arrow PMC, a major contributor to Apache Iceberg \- Go and generally a nice, helpful guy.
+Matt is also a member of the Apache Arrow PMC, a major contributor to the Go implementation of Apache Iceberg and generally a nice, helpful guy.

 # ADBC